 Once your call tracking campaign and routing settings are configured, it is always a good idea to test your campaign and ensure all routing endpoints are functional and route as expected.

-"When nothing is pressed" is the default routing setting.
+"When nothing is pressed" is the default routing setting when creating a campaign.
 Incoming calls will attempt to match with the listed call endpoints.

 "When * is pressed" covers a variety of options a caller could choose, this can be used to enable branching paths for your campaign.
 In the above example, a caller can press 9 to be connected with a customer service line.